Conflux-Chain/conflux-documentation/docs/general/conflux-basics/glossary.md

 - [trace JSON-RPC API](../../core/build/json-rpc/trace-namespace.md)

+### **Keccack-256**
+The keccak-256 algorithm computes the hash of an input to a fixed length output.
+The input can be a variable length string or number, but the result will always be a fixed bytes32 data type.
+It is a one-way cryptographic hash function, which cannot be decoded in reverse.

 ### **Merkle Tree**
 A Merkle tree, in cryptography and computer science, is a tree in which every leaf node is labelled with the hash of a data block, and every non-leaf node is labelled with the cryptographic hash of the labels of its child nodes.
 Merkle trees are used in blockchains to efficiently verify the contents of large data structures.